-Whereas the two clogging mechanisms described previously, sieving and bridging, involve steric effects only, we now consider the clogging of a microchannel by successive deposition of colloidal particles.
-The self assembly of colloidal particles into clusters can occur in the bulk of a suspension or on a fluid interfaces.
-Driven by short-range attractive van der Waals forces, this aggregation is only possible if the particles are at close enough distance to one another.
-In flowing suspensions, a particle can reach the vicinity of another particle or of the surface of the channel through advection or diffusion, depending on the Peclet number.
-The dynamics of the clogging process by aggregation of particles thus result from the combination of hydrodynamic and surface forces, as first reported in porous media.
-Recent work on particle deposition and aggregation employs microfluidic to control the suspension flow and characterize the time evolution of the particle build-up.30,37,92-95 Several studies have focused on the characteristic timescale of the blockage of the pore.
-At low Reynolds number, as typically encountered in microfluidic channels, experiments indicate that a critical number of particles flow through the microchannel before the aggregate invades the cross section, thus preventing further passage of particles.
+of colloidal particles.
+The self assembly of colloidal particles into clusters can occur in the bulk of a suspension or on a fluid interfaces.90 Driven by short-range attractive van der Waals forces, this aggregation is only possible if the particles are at a close enough distance that the attractive forces are dominant.
+In flowing suspensions, a particle can reach the vicinity of another particle or the surface of a channel through advection or diffusion, depending on the Peclet number.
+The dynamics of the clogging process by aggregation of particles thus result from the combination of hydrodynamic and surface forces, as first reported in porous media.^{13,15,91} Recent work on particle deposition and aggregation employs microfluidic to control the suspension flow and characterize the time evolution of the particle build-up. ^{30,37,92-95} Several studies have focused on the characteristic time scale of the blockage at the pore level.
+30,96,97 At low Reynolds number, as typically encountered in microfluidic channels, experiments indicate that a critical number of particles flow through the microchannel before the aggregate invades the cross section, thus preventing further passage of particles.
 Recent experimental work aims at describing the individual steps of the clogging process.
-Indeed the capture of the first particle and the growth of the aggregate determine the clogging dynamics, as the probability of deposition of individual particles varies over the different stages of the process.14,38,92,97,98 Building on those observations, quantitative models now capture some features of the clogging process but various questions remain, including on the formation of a aggregate in three dimensions around the first layer of deposited particles.
+Indeed the capture of the first particle and the growth of the aggregate determine the clogging dynamics, as the probability of deposition of individual particles varies over the different stages of the process.^{14,38,92,97,98} Building on those observations, quantitative models now capture some features of the clogging process but various questions remain, including on the formation of a aggregate in three dimensions around the first layer of deposited particles.